 Tim Kennedy was born and raised right here in Western New York.

-As a healthcare professional, he spent more than a decade helping children with special needs and working with seniors fighting their way back from injuries.
+As an occupational therapist, he spent more than a decade helping children with special needs and working with seniors fighting their way back from injuries.
 As an elected official, he has proudly fought for families in both the Erie County Legislature and the State Senate.

 Things in New York State are getting better, but there’s still more work ahead.
 Tim is committed to continuing the fight for better jobs for Western New Yorkers, strengthening middle class families and protecting our children.